dockstore/dockstore-ui2/README.md

 ```
 Close current terminal and open a new one or `source ~/.bashrc`
 ```
-nvm install 10.13.0
+nvm install 16.14.0
 ```
 Optionally, install a global Angular CLI in order to execute `ng` commands without prepending `npx`.
-Otherwise, prepend `npx` to every command in this README if a global @angular/cli was not installed.
+Otherwise, prepend `npx` to every `ng` command in this README if a global @angular/cli was not installed.
 Before installing, follow https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-two-change-npms-default-directory to fix permissions if needed.

 ```
-$npm i -g @angular/cli@1.3.1
+$npm i -g @angular/cli@13.2.2
 ```

 #### NPM